TheProgrammingArchive/lepai/README.md

 # Logical expression parser and interpreter

-Generate parse trees of propositional logic statements and perform various operations on the tree.
+Generate parse trees of propositional logic statements using the shunting-yard algorithm and perform various operations on the tree.

 ## Features
 * Generate parse tree from propositional logic statement